codecentric/chaos-monkey-spring-boot/README.md

 Get familiar with the Chaos Monkey for Spring Boot in the following video, <a href="https://goo.gl/r2Tmig" target="_blank">availabe on YouTube</a>:

 <a href="https://goo.gl/r2Tmig" target="_blank"><img src="https://i.ytimg.com/vi/7sQiIR9qCdA/maxresdefault.jpg"
-alt="Chaos Monkey for Spring Boot" width="260" height="155" border="10" /></a><br>
+alt="Chaos Monkey for Spring Boot" width="50%" border="10" /></a><br>
 **Chaos Monkey for Spring Boot - new features**

 <a name="goal"></a>
 ## What is the goal of Chaos Monkey?
-Inspired by [PRINCIPLES OF CHAOS ENGINEERING](http://principlesofchaos.org/) and by my work in distributed system, with a focus on Spring Boot, I wanted to test the resulting applications better and especially during operation.
+Inspired by [PRINCIPLES OF CHAOS ENGINEERING](http://principlesofchaos.org/) and by my work in distributed systems, with a focus on Spring Boot, I wanted to test the resulting applications in more detail and especially during operation.

 After writing many unit and integration tests, a code coverage from 70% to 80%, this unpleasant feeling remains, how our baby behaves in production?<br><br>
 Many questions remain unanswered: